as understood by Mehedi A. Ali. Note: As of July 2021, The WordPress article is updated, but the PDF is an old, incomplete draft.

 Holes in the Standard Narrative

-At this point, claiming that these “daughters” are women of the Lut’s (a.s.) town amounts to academic laziness or dishonest interpolation for damage-control to reduce awkward interpretations by accommodating beliefs.
-As the Qur’an blows this stance into oblivion, we scrutinize the false notion that Lut (a.s) is offering a heterosexual alternative to a homosexual sin through literal daughters.
+At this point, claiming that these “daughters” are women of Lut’s (a.s.) town amounts to academic laziness or dishonest interpolation for damage-control to reduce awkward interpretations by accommodating anti-gay beliefs.
+As the Qur’an blows this stance into oblivion, we scrutinize the false notion that Lut (a.s) is offering a heterosexual alternative to a homosexual sin through marriage with literal daughters.
 We run into some problems with these common narratives:

 - Once more, if he’s wanting to divert them back to heterosexual relations, they have azwaj.
 But we know this isn’t about adultery, nor is he not telling them to rape their wives (or general unmarried women).